dyhes/zulip/tools/droplets/README.md

 Once the droplet is created, you will see something similar to this message:

 ```
-Your remote Zulip dev server has been created!
+Your remote Aloha dev server has been created!

 - Connect to your server by running
   `ssh zulipdev@<username>.zulipdev.org` on the command line